StuPro-TOSCAna/TOSCAna/docs/dev/plugins/kubernetes/test-environment.md

 To do so the machines have to be in the same network (possibly the same local network).
 You also have to install Kubeadm and Docker on every machine.

-During development i used the following setup:
+During development we used the following setup:
 - A hypervisor running [Proxmox VE](https://www.proxmox.com/de/proxmox-ve)
   - The hypervisor is running 4 instances of
     - [CoreOS Container Linux](https://coreos.com/os/docs/latest/) - Version 1702.1.0